 (iv) Information and promotions.
 The use of e-mail coordinates provided by the customer in the context of the sale of a product or service for direct sales of its products and services or collected through the “Contact us” area of the institutional website negg.group, is permitted for the purpose of sending information and newsletters.
 The party concerned, at the time of collection and at the time of sending each communication, is informed of the possibility to object at any time to the processing, easily and free of charge.

 (v) Security, pursuant to Legislative Decree 81/2008.
 With particular reference to identification data freely given by the guest/visitor to our offices (name, surname, institution or company), the processing has the exclusive purpose of ensuring compliance with corporate security procedures formally applied, in compliance with the applicable regulations (i.e annotation in the register/visitor database, assignment of temporary identification badge, applications of legal obligations in the field of safety at work).

 As the Personal Data has to be processed for the purposes indicated under points (i) and (ii), (iii) and (v) above so that negg® may perform its contractual and/or pre-contractual obligations and fulfil specific legal obligations, respectively, the Data Subject’s consent is not required for those purposes.

-In compliance with the provisions of Article 5 of the Regulation, Personal Data processed by the negg® is:
+In compliance with the provisions of Article 5 of the GDPR, Personal Data processed by negg® is:

 (i) processed lawfully, fairly and in a transparent manner in relation to the Data Subject;